-Solamente nero – released internationally as The Bloodstained Shadow, Bloodstained Shadow and Watch Me When I Kill – is a 1978 Italian giallo horror thriller film directed by Antonio Bido from a screenplay co-written with Domenico malan and Marisa Andalo’.
+Solamente nero – released internationally as The Bloodstained Shadow, Bloodstained Shadow and Watch Me When I Kill – is a 1978 Italian giallo horror thriller film directed by Antonio Bido from a screenplay co-written with Domenico Malan and Marisa Andalo’.
 The P.A.C. production stars starring Lino Capolicchio, Stefania Casini, Craig Hill, Massimo Serato and Juliette Mayniel.

 When a young college professor (Lino Capolicchio of The House With the Laughing Windows) returns home to visit his Catholic priest brother (Craig Hill of Dracula vs. Frankenstein), prominent members of the community begin to be stalked and slaughtered by an unknown killer.

-Can the brothers uncover the identity of this deranged fiend, even while they are being tortured by their own nightmares of an unspeakable childhood trauma?
+Can the brothers uncover the identity of this deranged fiend, even while they are being tortured by their own nightmares of unspeakable childhood trauma?

 Buy Blu-ray: Amazon.co.uk